Seniors

 The spending plan for Seniors provides programming support to non-profits serving older adults to:

-• Reduce food and resource insecurity for those with financial constraints
+• Alleviate food and resource insecurity for those with financial constraints.

-• Mitigate increased social and emotional issues for caregivers
+• Mitigate increased social and emotional issues for informal and unpaid caregivers.

-• Improve the safety and quality of care of older adults
+• This improves the safety and quality of care provided.

 COVID-19 Impact Programs / Strategies Equitable Outcomes Amount